Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: Majority Vote Learning

 \end{theorem}

-In this paper we focus on the minimization of the C-Bound to get a low-risk majority vote.
-To justify the empirical minimization of the C-Bound, it has to come with a generalization bound.
-In Section~\ref{section:pac-bayesian-C-Bounds}, we recall such PAC-Bayesian generalization bounds.
+In this paper, we focus on the minimization of PAC-Bayesian generalization bounds on the C-Bound to get a low-risk majority vote.
+In Section~\ref{section:pac-bayesian-C-Bounds}, we recall such PAC-Bayesian bounds that have been introduced in the literature.